getyoti/yoti-go-sdk/README.md

-Yoti Golang SDK
+Yoti Go SDK
 ===============

-Welcome to the Yoti Golang SDK.
-This repo contains the tools and step by step instructions you need to quickly integrate your Golang back-end with Yoti so that your users can share their identity details with your application in a secure and trusted way.
+Welcome to the Yoti Go SDK.
+This repo contains the tools and step by step instructions you need to quickly integrate your Go back-end with Yoti so that your users can share their identity details with your application in a secure and trusted way.

 ## Table of Contents